markovka17/dla/hw1_asr/README.md

   - Audio records / spectrograms (after augmentation)
     1. Create a separate run showing that all you augmentations indeed work.
     2. Log audio / spectrograms in each of your experiments showing that your augmentations are not too severe (otherwise, it is not possible to predict correct text on your input data).
-- (Up to `-2.0 points` if missing) Implement a simple hand-crafted beam search for the evaluation
+- (Up to `-2.0 points` if missing) Implement a simple hand-crafted beam search for the evaluation.
+You must provide a run showing that your beam search works (improves score in comparison to argmax version).
 - (Up to `-1.0 points` if missing) Implement at least 4 types of audio augmentations that are relevant for the ASR task

 ---